9 Things To Do in Broadstairs | Guide to the Treasure of Kent

 The Charles dickens

+With its close proximity to Viking Bay, you can order your ice cream to go to enjoy a beach day in style.
 If the above mentioned delicious dens didn’t tickle your fancy, here are some other options to consider if you’re looking for something different:

-• The Charles Dickens – A gastropub worth sinking your teeth into, this lively place is a fantastic option if you’re looking for a good Sunday roast.
+• 🍽️ The Charles Dickens – A gastropub worth sinking your teeth into, this lively place is a fantastic option if you’re looking for a good Sunday roast.

-• Neptunes Hall – A seaside pub with an authentic feel, this drinking den has a welcoming atmosphere while providing live music on occasion.
+• 🍽️ Neptunes Hall – A seaside pub with an authentic feel, this drinking den has a welcoming atmosphere while providing live music on occasion.

-5. Go Gallery Hopping
+10. Go Gallery Hopping

 Broadstairs can be described as a low-key escape from the big city, and if you’re an art lover you’ll find an array of stunning art galleries to enjoy.
-By tapping into that creative energy Broadstairs is known to stoke in past artists of many art forms, you’ll be able to explore this town at its finest.
+By tapping into that creative energy Broadstairs is known to stoke in past artists of many art forms, you’ll be able to explore this town’s history at its finest.

 Make your way to the family-owned business of The Broadstairs Gallery near Viking Bay to experience a sample of what the Broadstairs art scene has to offer.
-With a wide selection of art styles to peruse, such as art prints and watercolour creations, you’ll be able to immerse yourself in the mind of local artists.
+With a wide selection of art styles to peruse, such as fine art photography gallery, prints and watercolour creations, you’ll be able to immerse yourself in the mind of local artists.

 If you’re looking to get your hands dirty, you can visit The Little Art Gallery in the vicinity to tap into your creative side and delve into the wonderful world of watercolour art.
 There are various priced art pieces to ponder on your visit, so you might be able to take a picturesque souvenir of Broadstairs home with you.

-6. Attend a Festival
+11. Attend a Festival

 Broadstairs Food Festival